How to Make Healthy Banana Bread

 Banana bread needs the fat that butter provides to help keep it moist and delicious.
 However, there are other, more nutrient-dense substitutes you can use.

 Olive Oil Olive oil adds healthy fats along with antioxidants and anti-inflammatory properties.
-To substitute olive oil for butter, use 25 percent less olive oil than the recipe calls for.
+To substitute olive oil for butter, use 25% less olive oil than the recipe calls for.

 Peanut Butter Peanut butter can also be melted down like butter and mixed into the batter.
 It gives banana bread more flavor and protein.
 You can use the same amount of peanut butter as butter called for in the recipe.